 It’s unsettling to see your cat throw up, especially right after they’ve eaten.
 While it’s a common issue, it’s also a sign that something isn’t quite right.
 The good news is that the cause is often simple and easy to address.
 From eating too quickly to a reaction to their food, let's walk through the most common reasons your cat might be getting sick after meals.
 Understanding the potential causes is the first step to helping your feline friend feel better and keep their food down for good.

-They're Eating Too Fast
+Eating Too Fast

 When a cat scarfs down their food, they also swallow a lot of air.
 This can cause them to regurgitate their meal, which looks like whole, undigested food coming back up shortly after eating.
 This often happens if they feel stressed or have to compete with other pets for their food.
 While it’s not true vomiting, it’s still a sign that mealtime could be a little less frantic for your furry friend.
 Slowing them down is usually the key to solving this common issue.

-Food Allergies or Sensitivities
+Food Sensitivity or Allergy

 Just like people, cats can have adverse reactions to certain ingredients.
 A food sensitivity might cause an upset stomach, while a true food allergy involves an immune system response.
 Common culprits include proteins like chicken or fish, or sometimes grains.
 The tricky part is that symptoms might not appear immediately after they eat a new food.
 If vomiting is paired with other issues like itchy skin or digestive upset, their diet could be the reason.
 Identifying the specific ingredient often requires a careful elimination diet with your vet's guidance.